syncfusion-content/winui-docs/winui/Pyramid-Chart/Title.md

 ## Title customization

-`Header` property of `SfPyramidChart` is used to define and customize the chart title.
-It accepts any object (.Net object) as content for the chart header.
+The pyramid chart provides support to add any `UIElement` as a title.
+The following code example defines `TextBlock` as chart header.

 {% tabs %}